highheat4/EdTechITVW/interview2/rag_day2/ASSIGNMENT.md

 * You can **say out loud**: *“I chose X config because it gives 0.85 precision\@5 at 8 ms, which balances recall and speed for an interactive tutor.”*

 ---

-👉 Do you want me to hand you a **ready-made `eval.py` scaffold** that can loop over configs (chunker × embedder × k) and print a table, so you only need to plug in your chunkers/embedders?
-That way you can focus on experiments instead of boilerplate.